 That gives you a cleaner answer to a common CRM question: "What happened with this person over time?"

-Step 5: build views that match real review habits
+Step 4: build views for review habits

 A CRM becomes useful when views tell you what to do.